thirumurthis/Learnings/kafka/strimzi-kafka-kraft/blog_notes.md

 To access the Kafka from the host machine the Strimzi kafka configuration used NodePort, the container port is configured in the KinD Cluster extraPortMappings.
 Refer [KinD documentation](https://kind.sigs.k8s.io/docs/user/configuration/#extra-port-mappings) for more details.
 The NodePort should be determined ahead of deploying the KinD cluster.

-The Avro Schema Apicurio registry can be accessed using domain name with https self-signed since the Apache Apisix Gateway API is deployed, the details shown below.
+The ports for accessing the kafka and AKHQ (UI for Kafka) should be determined ahead of deploying the KinD cluster along with the Apisix NodePort port.
+In this case the Kafka and AKHQ (UI for Kafka) is accessed directly with localhost.
+The Certificate manager is deployed to use self-signed certificates based configuration to access the Apisix UI, Apicurio UI and App configured using ApisixRoute and ApisixTLS.

-The Apache Apisix 3.x version has been update significantly, the dashboard is deprecated and uses new admin ui embedded ui.
+The Avro Schema Apicurio registry is configured with Apisix route and self-signed certificate so can be accessed using domain name with https the details further explained below.
+The Apache Apisix 3.x version is used here and comparing the 2.x version it is updated significantly, the dashboard chart is deprecated and uses new embedded Admin UI.

 #### KinD cluster creation

-- The KinD cluster configuration with set of NodePort for Kafka, AKHQ and Apisix.
+The KinD cluster configuration with ports for Kafka, AKHQ and Apisix.
+This creates 3 node cluster.

 ```yaml
 apiVersion: kind.x-k8s.io/v1alpha4